-West End First School is continuing to provide places for children over the Easter break.
+West End First School provided places for 'vulnerable' and key worker children over the Easter and summer half term breaks.

 Attendance

 The school is following the attendance guidance issued by the government.
 Where a child is expected and does not arrive, the school will follow our attendance procedure and make contact with the family.
 If contact is not possible by 9:30am the DSL must be informed.
 The DSL will attempt a range of methods to contact the parent (Teachers2Parents text message, contact a relative/emergency contact) but if necessary arrange a home visit by the school or another appropriate agency.
 A risk assessment will be undertaken to consider and manage the implications of COVID-19 alongside other risks perceived to the child.
 The risk of COVID-19 does not override the duty on the school to ensure children and young people are safe.